 Here are some general suggestions:

 - Wash your hair at home prior to the scalp cooling/chemotherapy session.
-Oily hair may affect the thermal contact.
-However, avoid daily shampooing (to avoid wear of the hair), shampoo less if your hair feels dry.
+Oily hair may affect thermal contact.
+However, avoid daily shampooing (to avoid wear of the hair), and shampoo less if your hair feels dry.
 It's preferable to wash no more than 1-2 times/week, with the washing the morning of treatment counting as 1 washing.

 - Use lukewarm water (avoid hot water) and gentle shampoo that is sulfate and paraben free.

-- Avoid applying heat to hair with tools such a blow-dryers, curling irons, straightening iron, and hot rollers.
+- Avoid applying heat to hair with tools such as blow-dryers, curling irons, straightening iron, and hot rollers.
 Let your hair dry naturally as much as possible.

 - Avoid harsh chemicals that can lead to dry hair, breakage, progressive hair thinning, and hair loss such as the following: